 Second, even if you are able to successfully add an international credit card to WeChat and open a WeChat Wallet, that doesn’t mean you’ll automatically be able to pay for things.
 It only means that you have a Wallet.

 You can transfer money back and forth between friends and send red packets, but it’s almost impossible to use the international credit card to pay for things.

 - If you’re an expat in China, I highly recommend you spend the time opening a China bank account that you can link to WeChat.
 This is by far the easiest way to set up WeChat Wallet and pay for things in China.

 - If you’re a short-term visitor to China, I recommend you try to use an international credit card to open your WeChat Wallet and then use some creative methods to add money to your WeChat account.

 The bottom line is that yes, everybody is supposed to be able to open a WeChat Wallet.
 The unfortunate reality, though, is that many foreigners are finding it extremely difficult, particularly short-term ones.

 Download my FREE, 24-page Expat Guide to Banking in China, which goes even more in-depth on money matters in the Middle Kingdom!

-How to Add Your Local Bank Card to WeChat Wallet
+How to Link Your Local Bank Card to WeChat Wallet

 Ok, now let’s move to some more practical advice.
 Let’s say that you’re in China and you already have a China bank card.

-In this case, in order to open your WeChat Wallet, all you need to do is sync your local bank card to your account.
+In this case, in order to open your WeChat Wallet, all you need to do is link your local bank card to your account.